-- 4. The following hospitals in New South Wales are at present approved hospitals for the purposes of section 102 of the by-laws and of these regulations, but the Faculty may, by special resolution, recognize other hospitals in particular cases: - (a) Fully Recognized Hospitals: Royal Prince Alfred Hospital; Sydney Hospital; St. Vincent's Hospital; The Royal North Shore Hospital; Lewisham Hospital; The Royal Newcastle Hospital; Repatriation General Hospital, Concord. - (b) Supplementary Hospital: Royal Alexandra Hospital for Children.
+- 4. The following hospitals in New South Wales are at present approved hospitals for the purposes of Section 102 of the By-laws and of these Resolutions, but the Faculty may, by special resolution, recognize other hospitals in particular cases: - (a) Fully Recognized Hospitals: Royal Prince Alfred Hospital; Sydney Hospital; St. Vincent's Hospital; Royal North Shore Hospital; Lewisham Hospital; Royal Newcastle Hospital; Repatriation General Hospital, Concord; Prince Henry Hospital. - (b) Supplementary Hospital: Royal Alexandra Hospital for Children.